linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 15 Regulation of the financial sector.md

 - False An example of false information dissemination can arise when auditing firms also supply a client company with management consulting services (e.g. advice on tax, management systems, strategy).
 The latter services can result in fees that are many times what they receive from the audit.
 Client companies may pressure auditors by threatening to move their consulting custom to another firm if they do not see things their way.
 In accounting much judgement is required about issues such as the value of a non-current asset or the likelihood of a customer debt being paid.
 There is therefore wriggle-room for putting a positive gloss on profits and balance sheet strength.
 This can easily tip over into false information in the sense of, while being within the letter of the accounting rules, it breaks the spirit.
 A similar conflict was said to have occurred when credit rating agencies were accused of being too generous in rating the chance of default of bonds issued by many banks and special purpose vehicles set up to receive interest from US sub-prime mortgages in securitisation deals in the mid-2000s (see Chapter 6).
 The issuing company pays for the rating but the consumers of that information are the bond investors, hence the conflict of interest.
 The rating agencies were accused of trying to attract future rating mandates by being less than unbiased.
 They defended themselves vigorously saying that they cannot afford to be seen as anything other than impartial and objective if their ratings are to be taking seriously.
 They stand to lose their entire business franchise if they cannot be relied upon by bond buyers.
 Thus they have a high degree of self-policing.
 If bond-buyer faith in the rating agencies did ever seriously decline there would be a danger of a much reduced flow of funds to companies and therefore lower wealth in society.
 Exhibit 15.2 describes the consequences flowing from an analyst providing false information.
 - Biased An example of biased information arises in a badly organised investment bank which while issuing research reports and advising investors on good bond purchases also arranges a bond issue by a client company.
 A great deal of effort goes into understanding the company when arranging a bond issue, and the information generated may be useful to the research team supplying analysis to investors.
 However, the issuing firm would like to sell the bonds at

-# Exhibit 15.2
+## Exhibit 15.2

-# Analyst fined over misleading message
+## Analyst fined over misleading message

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/2fde9b36-2cff-4924-bde9-385c6eb1f001/bc421e727e03bcec5b070ae8c9f796f03a01cb0846f85784eea4fd58c2d0819a.jpg)

-# By Brooke Masters
+## By Brooke Masters

-A former MF Global analyst has been fined  $\S 50,000$  for sending clients and colleagues a "misleading and inaccurate" instant message that appeared to contain inside information about a UK-listed company.
+A former MF Global analyst has been fined  $50,000$  for sending clients and colleagues a "misleading and inaccurate" instant message that appeared to contain inside information about a UK-listed company.

 The Financial Services Authority said trading in shares of Enterprise Inns more than trebled and the price rose more than 4 per cent in the two hours after Christopher Gower sent his message, entitled "Hot off the press" to 14 clients and a message group of 60 colleagues.